This is very tongue-in-cheek and cynical. So if you have a problem with calling a hiking partner out, this isn't for you; or...maybe it is!

 https://www.youtube.com/watch?v=WfnbxQiCKU8Cataract Lake video

 Back at the campsite which, was large enough to accommodate four-five vehicles, I checked in with Jerry and John.
 I hadn't seen Jerry since we were atop the Needle together spreading Terry Mathews' ashes to the winds (among others).
 We three chatted about the days events.
 I was entirely too frustrated and 'worked up' to stay the night.
-I wanted to stay and drink with my friends but that would have entailed seeing her again at camp and at the fire.
-I would have come unglued.
-So I left.
+I wanted to stay and drink with my friends but that would have entailed seeing her again at camp and at the social campfire.
+I would have come unglued and made a scene, So I left.

-And to throw one last stick on my semantical pyre to this woman, since John and his friends didn't pay for the site (It was $7.00, among friends, who cares?), ...., wouldn't let them stay.
+And to throw one last stick on my semantical pyre to this woman, since John and his friends didn't pay for the site (It was $7.00, among friends, who cares?), she wouldn't let them stay.
 Seriously?
+Who does that over $7.00?
 Jesus.
-Now I knew why this woman has had such a hard time finding partners and an awful time at last years gathering...she's a walking smoking gun.
+Now I knew why this woman has had such a hard time finding partners and an awful time at last years 14ers.com gathering...she's a walking smoking gun.